cmacmackin/PolyCon/README.md

 when the data structure is constructed, by passing a particular subclass of the abstract container to the constructor.

+At present the single greatest weakness of this project is that it does not support the storage of arrays--only scalars (although scalar coarrays should be fine).
+It is unclear whether or not a solution to this problem is readily available.

 Extensions to the abstract type must implement the procedure `typeguard`, which tests that variables being passed to the container or to which the container's contents are assigned are of the